rocketfuel/smartitioner/README.md

 Installation and Usage
 ----------------------

-1. Edit the lines under `ROT.pixels = [` so that they each contain one DSP pixel.
+1. Open the `rocketfuel_smartitioner.js` file
+2. Replace `[INSERT_FIRST_COMPETITOR_URL_HERE]` and `[INSERT_LAST_COMPETITOR_URL_HERE]` with the pixel tracking URL from the competitors without "http:" or "https:" appended to it.
+3. Optional: add additional competitors by uncommenting (and duplicating if needed) the line in between the first and last competitors.
+4. Optional: Replace the numbers in `ROT.weights = ` with weights for the splitting ratio.
+For example:
-2. Edit the line `ROT.weights = ` to give each pixel a weight.
-A 50%-50% test would have `ROT.weights = [1, 1];`, a 90%-10% test (e.g. incumbent against new entrant) would have `ROT.weights = [9, 1];`.
-You can use any integer value as long as there are exactly as many values as there are pixels defined in `ROT.pixels = [ ]`
+    - A 50%-50% test would have `ROT.weights = [1, 1];`
+    - A 90%-10% test (e.g. incumbent against new entrant) would have `ROT.weights = [9, 1];`.
+    - A three-way 25%-50%-25% test would have `ROT.weights = [1, 2, 1];`.
+    - You can use any integer value as long as there are exactly as many values as there are pixels defined in `ROT.pixels = [ ]`
 3. Include the file in a header or footer of the web site, so that it fires on every page.

 Questions and Feedback
 ----------------------

-The official repository for this code is <https://github.com/rocketfuel-com/smartitioner>
+The official repository for this code is <https://github.com/rocketfuel/smartitioner>

 Principal Authors
 -----------------

-* Coding: Mark T, Jason H, and soon other contributors like you?
+* Coding: Mark T, Nikolai R, Jason H, and soon other contributors like you?
-* Documentation: Roland S, Jon T, Mark T
+* Documentation: Roland S, Nikolai R, Jon T, Mark T

 About Rocket Fuel